Beyond the Law (1968 American film): Production

-Coproduced with Buzz Farbar and financed entirely by Mailer, Beyond the Law was shot over four nights with three film crews and sound professionals.
+Coproduced with Buzz Farbar and financed entirely by Norman Mailer, Beyond the Law was shot over four nights with three film crews and sound professionals.
 While Mailer is credited as writer and director, the film had next-to-no script and the actors were given little direction other than to "wing it" in-character and explore some ideas that echo his literary concerns, like the psychopathic hipster, the home-grown totalitarian, complex give-and-take of lovers, and the existential relationship between the cop and the criminal.